ShubhangiDabral13/Neural_Network_To_Recognize_Handwiritten_Digits/using_neural_nets_to recognize_handwritten_digits/README.md

 "input image is a 9 ".
 #### A simple network to classify handwritten digits.
-We split the problem of recognizing handwritten digit into 2 sub-problem ..1)We would like to break the image containing many digit into a sequence of seperating images,each containing single digit.
+We split the problem of recognizing handwritten digit into 2 sub-problem
+1. We would like to break the image containing many digit into a sequence of seperating images,each containing single digit.

-..2)second problem to classifying individual digits.
+2. second problem to classifying individual digits.
 <!---neuron network for digit recognition-->
 In output layer we have total 10 neuron if 0th neuron fire means the digit was zero and so on.
 ### Gradient Descent.